Autobahn-sk/Autobahn.sk/api/GUIDELINES.md

 ## Responses

-- For handling responses and errors in application use the **WApi** plugins
+- For handling responses and errors in application use the **Api** plugins
 - It handles the process of making unified responses and throwing unified exceptions
 - For details check README.md of these plugins